nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 1. Click on the **upload** button as shown in the screenshot above.

 ![Upload_Popup](images/userGuide/Upload_2.png "Upload Popup")
 2. A popup window appear, as shown in the screenshot above.
 Select the file you want to upload into MediMate through clicking **Open**.
-Now, you have successfully upload the medical file.
+Now, you have successfully uploaded the medical file.

 ### Locating patients by name : `find`